LoopKit/loopdocs/docs/browser/bb-errors.md

 > The provided entity is missing a required attribute - You must provide a value for the attribute
 > ```

-There have be a number of cases recently where the solution was to revoke your `FASTLANE_KEY`, create a new one and then update these two secrets in your organzation, or in every repository if you are using a personal *GitHub* account to build.
+There were a number of cases recently where the solution was to revoke your `FASTLANE_KEY`, create a new one and then update these two secrets in your organzation, or in every repository if you are using a personal *GitHub* account to build.

 * `FASTLANE_KEY`
 * `FASTLANE_KEY_ID`